Venus In Sagittarius Is Bringing Joyous Vibes In Love

-From Nov.
-15 PST and 16 EST to Dec.
-9, Venus, the planet of sensuality, pleasure, and social graces, will be in fiery Sagittarius.
+From November 15 to December 9, Venus, the planet of sensuality, pleasure, and social graces, will be in fiery Sagittarius.
 At this time, we’ll be wanting to break free of social norms when it comes to love and romance.
 We will be making our own rules in matters of the heart.
-This means that we get to define our own boundaries, play around in experimenting in the type of relationship we want, as well as a time to color outside the lines — more importantly having a good time while doing so.
+This means that we get to define our own boundaries, play around in experimenting in the type of relationship we want, as well as a time to colour outside the lines — more importantly having a good time while doing so.
 Think of this transit as a time to plan your own adventure in love.

 Advertisement